frosty5689/docker-tp-link-smartthings/README.md

 * `--net=host` - Uses host network with container, use this if H@H have trouble accepting connections.
 This will let H@H use the host's internal IP for routing instead of the internal IP used by Docker bridge.
 * `-e TZ` - Timezone to run the app in
-* `-p 8082:8082/tcp` - Expose port 8082 used by the app to handle requests from SmartThings
+* `-p YOUR_PORT:8082/tcp` - Expose port 8082 used by the app as port YOUR_PORT to handle requests from SmartThings